 The Platinum Delta SkyMiles card by American Express is one of several options for Delta cards, but it’s among our favorites.

 That’s due in large part to this companion certificate, which can easily net you $300 or more in value every single year.
 You’ll get the benefit after your first full year with the card.
 But there are other perks to the card, too.

-Starting on January 30, 2020, the card will offer 3x SkyMiles per dollar spent at both hotels and on Delta purchases.
-It will also earn 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
+The card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases.
+It also earns 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
 You’ll also get a $100 credit for either Global Entry or TSA PreCheck once every four years.

 Thrifty Tip #3: Confused about the difference between SkyMiles and MQMs?
 Read our guide to learn about using SkyMiles and earning Delta status.